swett/TestUniverse/ReadME.md

 ## For subscription screen use a full screen preview without creation a new path for navigation view, but we can easelly add for button close a going to new view when we path through a coordinator

-## Andd added a store config for testing subscribing
+## And added a store config for testing subscribing